Yelinz/switchingsoftware/content/articles/about-switching-software/index.en.md

 Switching.software is a fork of a former website known as ['switching.social'][switching.social].
 It was created and maintained by an anonymous person and gained popularity in 2018 and 2019 - especially on the [Fediverse][fediverse].

 In September 2019, the author took down all social media channels and the website itself.
 There hasn't been any statement by them ever since.
-No matter the reasons, [we want to thank them a lot][thanks] for what they have archieved with this project - and wish them well.
+No matter the reasons, [we want to thank them a lot][thanks] for what they have achieved with this project - and wish them well.

 To keep the project alive, the site was restored from different sources - resulting in [a bunch of HTML pages][swiso-archive].
 Since then, a loose team of enthusiasts has started a fork based on the original articles.
 We want to maintain and improve the project.
 Progress on this endeavor can be seen in [our repository][swiso-repo].

 ### Copyright / Licensing

 The content of this site and of 'switching.social' is available under a [Creative Commons Attribution Sharealike 4.0 Licence][cc].

 If you use it, please remember to give proper credit to this site, [switching.software]({{< ref "/" >}}), and link to the [license][cc].
 We, in turn, will always give credit to the original site ['switching.social'][switching.social].